 The B787 Dreamliner typically costs around $211m per unit.
 It rises to 55ft in height, has an 18ft cabin width, and has a 197ft wingspan.
 It can accommodate a maximum of 381 passengers in a 2 class configuration.
 A more recent variation of the 787 can accommodate up to 440 passengers and has a maximum loaded range of 9,550 miles, whereas the original variant can fly just 9,030 miles.
 The B787 Dreamliner has a maximum speed of 593mph (Mach 0.90).
 While not designed to be a direct rival to the A380, the 787 nevertheless competes with the A340 and A330 members of the Airbus family.
 That said, many aviation enthusiasts identify the B787 and the A380 as being the two newest and most spectacular aircraft in the sky, so comparison is inevitable.

 It is interesting to see that to some of the more obscure airlines in the world, such as Icelandair, Royal Brunei, Biman Bangladesh, and Air Astana are investing quite heavily in the B787.
 Being a much cheaper aircraft than the A380, it allows airlines such as those aforementioned to concentrate on high density routes that may not have been in range on older aircraft such as the B777 or the A330.
-It’s really cool that Air Niugini of Papua New Guinea have ordered a solitary aircraft – I wonder if they will be sending it to Sydney or Singapore?
+It’s really cool that Air Niugini of Papua New Guinea have ordered a solitary aircraft.
 Of course, the big players in the aviation industry like British Airways, Etihad, Singapore Airlines, and Air France have purchased many B787s themselves in addition to their existing fleet of A380s, so they must be very confident they can utilise them on profitable routes.

 One of nicest liveries of the A380 must belong to Qatar Airways, who are expected to begin flying with their Whale Jet in October between Doha and London.
 Qatar Airways also are a major player with the B787, being one of only 10 airlines to place orders for both.
 Air New Zealand did not place any orders for the A380, but they do have a very sexy looking livery on their new 787 Dreamliner.
 Black looks very sleek on thin aircraft like the B787.
 Please read my analysis of the various liveries on the Dreamliner for more information.